-The council reserves the right to remove, hide or mute content from our social media pages which we consider to be inappropriate.
+The council reserves the right to remove, hide or mute content from our social media pages that we consider to be inappropriate.

-Where necessary - in extreme cases or if people continue to break the above rules after receiving a warning about previous use being considered to be inappropriate - the council reserves the right to block or ban users from interacting with the council via any and all social media channels.
-The council will not enter into debate or discussion on this matter.
+In extreme cases, where people continue to break the above rules after receiving a warning about inappropriate behaviour, the council reserves the right to block or ban users from interacting with the council.
+This includes any and all social media channels, and the council will not enter into debate or discussion on this matter.

 Contacting the council

 The council's social media pages exist primarily to raise awareness of recent council decisions, service developments, upcoming events, and new opportunities which may be of interest to our residents and local businesses.

 We also use social media to alert residents to service disruption and, during emergencies, to signpost residents to key information and advice to keep them safe.